Keyboard shortcuts

 When fitting PAR(p) parameters from historical inflow data, the AR coefficients are estimated by solving the Yule-Walker equations — a linear system that relates the autocorrelations of the data to the model coefficients.
 The procedure has six steps.

 Implementation status: As of v0.1.1, this full fitting procedure is implemented in cobre-stochastic’s estimation module.
-Steps 1–5 are carried out by the seasonal statistics, autocorrelation, and AR coefficient estimators; Step 6 selects the model order via AIC before the final coefficients are computed.
+Steps 1–5 are carried out by the seasonal statistics, autocorrelation, and AR coefficient estimators; Step 6 selects the model order via partial autocorrelation function (PACF) significance testing before the final coefficients are computed.

 Step 1 — Seasonal Statistics